jupyterhub/binderhub/doc/federation/federation.rst

    BinderHub will be up the large majority of the time, then that's fine.
 3. **What kind of cloud resources would I need?** This depends on how many you have :-)  We can increase or decrease the percentage of ``mybinder.org`` traffic that goes to your BinderHub based on what you can handle.
-If you can only handle a few dozen user pods (remember users get ~ 2GB of RAM and 1 CPU) then we can make sure you stay under that amount.
 4. **I'm still interested, what should I do next to join?** If you'd still like to join the BinderHub federation, see :ref:`federation/how-to-join`.